Websoft9/docker-library/README.md

 # Websoft9 Docker applications

-This repository include 200+ applications with docker compose, e.g [WordPress, MySQL, Odoo, MongoDB...](https://github.com/Websoft9/docker-library/tree/main/apps)
+This repository include 200+ applications based on docker compose, e.g [WordPress, MySQL, Odoo, MongoDB...](https://github.com/Websoft9/docker-library/tree/main/apps)

 If you can use docker, you already know how to use and develop an application for [Websoft9](https://www.websoft9.com).